ibexa/documentation-developer/docs/tutorials/platform_beginner/6_enabling_account_registration.md

 ## Create a Folder for the Rides from the Go Bike Members

-In the Content creation screen, select _Folder_ and create a new Folder named `members-rides ` into the Folder `all-rides` already existing.
+In the Content creation screen, select _Folder_ and create a new Folder named `Members Rides` into the Folder `All Rides` already existing.
 The Go Bike Members will have the access rights in creation mode only in this Folder.

 ## Set permissions for Go Bike Members